prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

     <prody.proteins.channels.Channel at 0x7ad5b8f93940>]

-Pores can be displayed directly in ProDy, but first, a model of protein should be created using :func:`getVmdModel`.
+Pores can be displayed directly in ProDy, but first, a model of protein should be created using :func:`.getVmdModel`.

 .. ipython:: python
    :verbatim: